 Ways to Avoid Scams in 2020

-Start the new year with 4 tips from Capital One’s head of US credit card fraud Sarah Strauss
+Learn ways to avoid scams with 5 tips from Capital One’s head of US credit card fraud, Sarah Strauss

-The growing number of digital touchpoints in our lives means more ways to get scammed—and as we start 2020, scammers are as polished as ever.
+Fraudsters have become increasingly sophisticated in how they target their victims.
+The growing number of digital touchpoints in our lives means more ways to get scammed—and scammers are as polished as ever.
 They know what to say and how to manipulate situations to make themselves seem legitimate.

 1. Use Gift Cards for Gifts, Not Payments

 As far as I’m aware, no bank, government agency or legitimate debt collector will ask you to make payments using gift cards.
 If someone does, that’s a huge red flag.
 Look up the company or entity online and contact them directly to confirm.
 Generally, if anyone is asking you to purchase gift cards or use them for payments, you should view that as suspicious.

 2. Be Vigilant on Social Media and Across the Web